djhmateer/hugo-quickstart/content/posts/5 two hearted clone american ipa.md

 I'm going for 2.2 volumes of CO2, so 102g of sugar dissolved.

 1 week after bottling I thought I'd give the beer a try.
 18th December I tried it (day 2 of isolation with covid) and the beer is fantastic.

 Super impressed with it!

+This is the best beer I have brewed so far, and lovely to have in a bottle, so can drink straight out of the fridge.